 1.4.1 Submitting a Notice of Termination (NOT).
-To terminate permit coverage, permittees must submit a complete and accurate NOT using the electronic NOT form provided by EPD-to the address listed in Part 7.6..
-Authorization to discharge under this permit terminates at midnight of the day that a complete NOT is receivedsubmitted to EPD.
-The submittal confirmation provided by EPD-the electronic system serves as confirmation of the submittal.
-If permittees submit an NOT without meeting one or more of the conditions identified in Part 1.4.23, then the NOT is not valid.
+To terminate permit coverage, permittees must submit a complete and accurate NOT using the NOT form provided by EPD to the address listed in Part 7.6.
+Authorization to discharge under this permit terminates at midnight of the day that a complete NOT is received by EPD.
+If permittees submit an NOT without meeting one or more of the conditions identified in Part 1.4.2, then the NOT is not valid.
 Permittees are responsible for meeting the terms of this permit until authorization is terminated.